About the course

 The programme exposes you to a range of multidisciplinary approaches and embraces all aspects of ion channel and membrane transport research from protein structure, x-ray crystallography and single particle CryoEM, genetics and cell physiology, to animal behaviour and human disease.
 The first year involves exposure to different techniques during two extended rotation projects in different labs.
 This is followed by a three-year multidisciplinary research project involving two different OXION groups.

-In the first year, in addition to the laboratory rotations, you will also be expected to attend specialist training courses and lectures that begin your preparation for your multidisciplinary PhD.
-These include PILB and PILC animal courses (formerly known as modules one to four) of the Home Office Personal Licence.
+In the first year, in addition to the two 5-month laboratory rotations, you will also prepare for a multidisciplinary PhD by undertaking the PILB and PILC animal courses (formerly known as modules one to four) of the Home Office Personal Licence.
+Other University-based training and lecture courses may also be considered relevant depending upon your background.

 A unique aspect of the programme is the wide range of experimental techniques available within the OXION laboratories.
 These include approaches to whole animal in vivo physiology and animal behaviour, as well as cutting-edge biochemical, biophysical, electrophysiological, structural and computational methods for studying ion channels and membrane proteins.

 From the second to fourth years, you will focus on your doctoral research project.
 This must be a multidisciplinary project that involves more than one research group.
 Such joint projects not only help you develop independence and a wider range of skills, but also facilitate important collaborations between groups.
-The primary supervisor will be drawn from a list of those working directly on ion channels or transporters but the choice of co-supervisor may depend on the nature of the project and techniques required.
 The final choice of both project and host research groups will be made by you in conjunction with the Organising Committee.

 Where appropriate, you will also have the opportunity to take additional graduate modules to equip yourself with new skills that might be required for your project, or to update your knowledge of major new developments in your own (or related) research field.
 Training will also be provided in other relevant transferable skills such as writing research papers, planning/writing a thesis and presentation skills.